You’re moving from spreadsheet work into reporting workflows. This is where Power Query, ETL, and dashboards earn their keep.

 - Hand off reporting that survives without you in the room.

-- Power Query, the editor.
-The applied-steps panel, the formula bar, the difference between query and result.
-Why this is the most important interface in modern Excel.
+- Read a query instead of guessing at it.
+The Power Query editor: the applied-steps panel, the formula bar, and the difference between the query and its result.
+This is the most important interface in modern Excel.

-- ETL workflows — transform.
-Cleaning, splitting, merging, unpivoting, conditional columns, parameterized queries.
+- Clean a mess once and have it stay clean next month.
+Transform steps: cleaning, splitting, merging, unpivoting, conditional columns, and parameterized queries.
 Repeatable steps that survive new data.

-- Dashboard design.
-Layout, KPI tiles, chart selection, interactivity through slicers, accessibility for non-technical viewers.
+- Lay out a dashboard a non-analyst can read at a glance.
+Layout, KPI tiles, chart selection, interactivity through slicers, and accessibility for non-technical viewers.

-- Maintenance.
-Default folder paths, parameter queries, refresh failures, the lookups that break first when files move.
+- Hand the report off so it doesn’t break the week you’re away.
+Default folder paths, parameter queries, refresh failures, and the lookups that break first when files move.

 Real examples we’ll work through

-- A monthly sales dashboard built from a folder of raw CSV exports — one refresh updates the whole report.
+- A monthly sales dashboard built from a folder of raw CSV exports, where one refresh updates the whole report.

 - A web-scraped pricing dataset refreshed on a schedule.